The hidden benefit of being overwhelmed with work

 If you didn’t have too much on your plate, what important rule would you be breaking?

-Who are you like when you are overwhelmed?
+Who do you remind yourself of when you are overwhelmed?

 What would happen if you decided to take it easy and let others take care of their business?